+(c)(1) "Advanced practice registered nurse" ("APRN") means an individual with knowledge and skills acquired in basic nursing education; licensure as an RN a registered nurse ("RN"); and graduation from or completion of a graduate level APRN program accredited by a national accrediting body and current certification by a national certifying body in the appropriate APRN role and at least 1 population focus.
+"Advanced practice registered nurse" shall include includes certified nurse practitioners, certified registered nurse anesthetists, certified nurse midwives midwives, or clinical nurse specialists.
 Advanced practice nursing means an expanded scope of nursing in a role and population focus approved by the Board of Nursing, with or without compensation or personal profit, and includes the RN scope of practice.
-The scope of an APRN includes, but is not limited to, performing acts of advanced assessment, diagnosing, prescribing prescribing, and ordering Advanced practice nursing is the application of nursing principles, including those described in subsection (x) subsection (y) of this section, at an advanced level and includes:
+The scope of an APRN includes, but is not limited to, performing acts of advanced assessment, diagnosing, prescribing prescribing, and ordering.
+Advanced practice nursing is the application of nursing principles, including those described in subsection (x) subsection (y) of this section, at an advanced level and includes: section.

-- a.
-For those advanced practice registered nurses who do not perform independent acts of diagnosis or prescription, the authority as granted within the scope of practice rules and regulations promulgated by the Board of Nursing; and - b.
-For those advanced practice registered nurses performing independent acts of diagnosis and/or or prescription with the collaboration of a licensed physician, dentist, podiatrist podiatrist, or licensed Delaware health-care delivery system without written guidelines or protocols and within the scope of practice as defined in the rules and regulations promulgated by the Joint Practice Committee and approved by the Board of Medical Licensure and Discipline Board of Nursing.
+a.
+For those advanced practice nurses who do not perform independent acts of diagnosis or prescription, the authority as granted within the scope of practice rules and regulations promulgated by the Board of Nursing; and b.
+For those advanced practice nurses performing independent acts of diagnosis and/or prescription with the collaboration of a licensed physician, dentist, podiatrist or licensed Delaware health-care delivery system without written guidelines or protocols and within the scope of practice as defined in the rules and regulations promulgated by the Joint Practice Committee and approved by the Board of Medical Licensure and Discipline.

-Nothing in this act chapter is to be construed to limit the practice of nursing by advanced practice registered nurses as is currently being done or allowed including nursing diagnosis as pursuant to under paragraph (u)(2) paragraph (y)(2) of this section.
+Nothing in this act is to be construed to limit the practice of nursing by advanced practice nurses as is currently being done or allowed including nursing diagnosis as pursuant to paragraph (u)(2) of this section.

-Advanced practice nurses All new APRN graduates and APRNs seeking to obtain independent practice shall operate in collaboration with a licensed physician, dentist, podiatrist, or licensed Delaware health-care delivery system to cooperate, coordinate, and consult with each other as appropriate pursuant to a collaborative agreement defined in the rules and regulations promulgated by the Board of Nursing, in the provision of health care to their patients.
-Advanced practice registered nurses desiring to practice independently or to prescribe independently must do so pursuant to § 1906(a)(20) of Title 24 under § 1906(a)(20) of this title.
+Advanced practice nurses shall operate in collaboration with a licensed physician, dentist, podiatrist, or licensed Delaware health-care delivery system to cooperate, coordinate, and consult with each other as appropriate pursuant to a collaborative agreement defined in the rules and regulations promulgated by the Board of Nursing, in the provision of health care to their patients.
+Advanced practice nurses desiring to practice independently or to prescribe independently must do so pursuant to § 1906(a)(20) of Title 24.

-- (2) Those individuals who wish to engage in independent practice without written guidelines or protocols and/or or wish to have independent prescriptive authority shall must apply to the Advanced Practice Registered Nurse Committee for such privilege or privileges to the Joint Practice Committee and do so only in collaboration with a licensed physician, dentist, podiatrist podiatrist, or licensed Delaware health-care delivery system.
-This does not include those individuals who have protocols and/or or waivers approved by the Board of Medical Licensure and Discipline. - (d) "Collaborative agreement" means a written document expressing an arrangement between a licensed physician, podiatrist, or licensed Delaware health-care delivery system and an advanced practice registered nurse.
+(2) Those individuals who wish to engage in independent practice without written guidelines or protocols and/or wish to have independent prescriptive authority shall apply for such privilege or privileges to the Joint Practice Committee and do so only in collaboration with a licensed physician, dentist, podiatrist or licensed Delaware healthcare delivery system.
+This does not include those individuals who have protocols and/or waivers approved by the Board of Medical Licensure and Discipline.

+(d) "Collaborative agreement" means a written document expressing an arrangement between a licensed physician, podiatrist, or licensed Delaware health-care delivery system and an advanced practice registered nurse.